centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 When a resource is in planned downtime, the alert is not visible anymore in the "Unhandled problems" filter and notifications for this resource are stopped.
-The colour of lines for resources with a downtime set is changed to light purple.
+The color of lines for resources with a planned downtime is changed to light purple.

 ### Refresh a status